fdhenin/training-data/examples/json-auto-sync/SETUP.md

 By default, the script anonymizes your data:
 - Athlete ID → "REDACTED"
 - Outdoor activity names → "Training Session"

-- Activity IDs → Generic `activity_1`, `activity_2`, etc.
+Activity and event IDs are always real (opaque database keys, not PII) to enable features like coach annotations and planned-vs-actual pairing.
 Indoor/virtual ride names are preserved for workout identification.

 For additional privacy, use a **private repository** and a separate GitHub account for your data repository.